Skip to main content

 Image credit: Blizzard Entertainment

 What are the Diablo 4 endgame activities?
-The Diablo 4 story doesn't end just because you took down Lilith.
-If you've made it this far, you have a ton of options to continue grinding your character to get the full Diablo 4 experience.
+The Diablo 4 story doesn't end just because you took down Lilith, and the Vessel Of Hatred expansion presents plenty of new content to continue grinding your character.
 The potential activities are almost endless, and they range in difficulty to offer great incentives for both casual players and hardcore demon-slayers.

-Here's the breakdown on the endgame activities in Diablo 4, which is out now on Xbox Game Pass.
+Here's the breakdown on the endgame activities in Diablo 4, as of Season 6 and the new Vessel Of Hatred expansion.

 Diablo 4 endgame activities